PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![clear A cache](images/image-14.png)

-we then run the same python ARP reply script as in scenario 1.
+We then run the same python ARP reply script as in scenario 1.
 ![send arp reply](images/image-15.png)

 In the cache of A we have: